tina-friedrich/arc-user-guide/docs/source/arc-storage-migration.rst

 2) We can mount the new storage as a new "empty" ``$DATA`` area and you can copy your data from ``/migration/$PROJECT/$USER`` which would allow for new data being produced in the correct place whilst old data continues to be transferred.

-[The problem here is that for option 1 - as all users would need to be fully migrated project switch, they may need to re-do the rsync - so option 2 is more preferable - AMG]
+[The problem here is that for option 1 - as all users would need to be fully migrated before project switch, if there is any delay they will need to re-do the rsync - so option 2 is more preferable - AMG]

 Please contact ‘support@arc.ox.ac.uk’ if you would like your storage area switched, or discuss those options.
 [Need to mention multiple projects]